Onroe/FlaskChat/README.md

 ```

 ####Run the frontend
--Open a new nodejs terminal window, then navigate to the frontend folder folder:
+-Open a new nodejs terminal window, then navigate to the frontend folder:

 Install dependencies:
 ```